aeusteixeira/sem-desperdicio/README.md

 ## Licença

-Este projeto está licenciado sob a [MIT License](https://opensource.org/licenses/MIT).
+Este projeto está licenciado sob a [Licença MIT com a Commons Clause](https://opensource.org/licenses/MIT).